httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Overview

 This specification describes an alternative mechanism for proxying TCP in HTTP.
-Like {{?RFC9298}} and {{?I-D.ietf-masque-connect-ip}}, the proxy service is identified by a URI Template.
+Like {{?CONNECT-UDP}} and {{?CONNECT-IP}}, the proxy service is identified by a URI Template.
 Proxy interactions reuse standard HTTP components and semantics, avoiding changes to the core HTTP protocol.

 # Conventions and Definitions